Memotets/Memotets/README.md

 <img src="https://media.tenor.com/NLSitkgRZHYAAAAi/pikachu-wave.gif" align="right" width="20%">

 ## Who am I?
-A computer systems engineering that is currenly looking for new opportunities in the field of IT and software development.
-Trained in distinguished areas of the field such as full-stack developing, movile and desktop App maker, machine learning, image recognition, basics on UI/UX design and Manual Testing skills.
+A computer system engineer that is currently looking for new opportunities in the field of IT and software development.
+Trained in distinguished areas of the field such as full stack developing, mobile and desktop App maker, machine learning, image recognition, basics on UI/UX design and Manual Testing skills.

-*<A simple mortal that have different personal interests such as music, videogames and social media as hobbies aside of work.>*
+*<A simple mortal that has different personal interests such as music, videogames, and social media as hobbies aside of work.>*

 ## What I Know?